Headlight flashing: Jamaica

 On some occasions, motorists who flashed their headlights to warn of police activity have unwittingly helped fugitives evade police.
 In 2008, one of Jamaica's most wanted men went around police checkpoints which had been set up on his most likely routes after a driver had flashed his headlights to warn of police ahead.
 Drivers were warned that flashing headlights may result in "unwittingly facilitating criminal activity".

 Philippines

-Headlight flashing is understood differently in Philippines than usual global understanding.
-Drivers in Philippines use headlight flashing to inform pedestrian of their presence so pedestrians need to be cautious and stay on sidewalk instead of crossing there and then.
-This has become the norm that in crossroads, whoever flashed their headlights first gets to cross first.
+Headlight flashing is understood and practiced differently in the Philippines compared to the usual global context.
+Drivers in the Philippines use headlight flashing to inform vehicles and pedestrians of their presence, which may mean simply yielding to others or asserting one's right of way.
+Thus, vehicles and pedestrians may proceed with crossing the road or are obliged to stop and give way to the other vehicle that has flashed its headlights.
+This has become the norm that in crossroads, that whoever flashed their headlights first, gets to safely cross first.
+Moreover, it has something to do with performing overtakes.
+A vehicle that wishes to overtake a slower moving one in front of it, may flash its headlights a few times to signify the intent to overtake.

 United Kingdom

 Though not all of its rules represent law, the Highway Code states "Only flash your headlights to let other road users know that you are there.
 Do not flash your headlights in an attempt to intimidate other road users".

 Headlight flashing in the United Kingdom is often used as a signal that the driver flashing you is offering to let you go first.
 Such use is however strongly discouraged because it can lead to accidents where the driver flashing has not seen the approach of another road user.
 Using it to indicate that you are coming through and the other driver must wait, could lead to an accident.

 Drivers should also be aware of the so-called "Flash-for-Cash" scam, in which criminals flash their lights to let other drivers out of a junction, then crash into them on purpose in order to make fraudulent insurance claims for damage and whiplash injury.